zackmdavis/Less_Wrong_Drafts/requiem_for_less_wrong_or_comment_on_banning_said_achmiz.md

 Habryka [cites another response from Achmiz to Hoffman](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
 This is a fair description—but Habryka doesn't address whether the dismissal is justified!
 Is it not conceivable that someone might write a response that's insufficient, confused, or proving the very point the critic was trying to make?

-In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being "competent to interact with the thing, and with its precursors, or at least have an idea of how you'd learn to do so."[^baking] When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr), which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking"—again without addressing the merits of Achmiz's claim.
+In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being ["competent to interact with the thing, and with its precursors, or at least have an idea of how you'd learn to do so."](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=g8BegiT6TDF3DzrWn)[^baking] When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr), which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking"—again without addressing the merits of Achmiz's claim.

 [^baking]: As an [accomplished baker](https://www.datasecretslox.com/index.php/topic,7398.msg290680.html#msg290680), Achmiz is in a credible position to tell.

 But the merits matter!
 If someone believes that Achmiz is applying the wrong standard when he expects that an explanation of yeast adequate to make one competent at interacting with it should allow one to make good bread or cider, that could at least be argued, but Habryka shows no interest in arguing it.
-He concludes his summary of commenting dynamics by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz explains that he's talking on the object-level and not trying to assign someone low status.
+He concludes his summary of alleged commenting dynamics by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz explains that he's talking on the object-level and not trying to assign someone low status.

-It's hard to see what the alleged problem is supposed to be here.
-The comments about yeast are in fact on the object level about yeast.
-One can only infer that Achmiz's supposed crime is ... disagreeing with an author in a multi-comment exchange, and not being convinced by their replies?
-But on a discussion forum that attempts to grapple with difficult topics at the frontiers of human knowledge, this should be routine.
-People aren't always going to agree. ([Bayesian reasoners would never disagree to disagree](https://en.wikipedia.org/wiki/Aumann%27s_agreement_theorem), but humans are far from the theoretical ideal.)
+But the comments about the pedagogy of yeast are in fact on the object level about the pedagogy of yeast.
+One could perhaps infer that when Achmiz doesn't find an interlocutor's replies to be satisfactory, Achmiz is privately making a negative character judgement about the interlocutor as a person, even if Achmiz didn't say that.
+Such an inference may well be correct, but it's hard to see why it's a moderation issue.
+On a discussion forum that attempts to grapple with difficult topics at the frontiers of human knowledge, it should not be unusual for commenters to disagree with an author in a multi-comment exchange and not be convinced by the author's replies. ([Bayesian reasoners would never disagree to disagree](https://en.wikipedia.org/wiki/Aumann%27s_agreement_theorem), but humans are known to be far from the theoretical ideal.)
 Part of disagreeing is not finding the other's replies adequate.
-(If you did find them adequate, that would presumably resolve the disagreement.)

-To be sure, not finding the other's replies inadequate is, in some sense, a negative judgement, but of a kind that's implied by any substantive disagreement.
-(Again, disagreeing with someone implies thinking that you're more epistemically rational than them on that topic.)
-Punishing Achmiz and only Achmiz for this is incoherent, and being coherent about it would amount to plunging full speed into the LinkedIn attractor.
+(If you did find them adequate, that would resolve the disagreement.)
+Punishing Achmiz and only Achmiz for frequently finding authors' replies insufficient (because people suspect, rightly or wrongly, that Achmiz is privately judging them) would be incoherent, and being coherent about it would amount to plunging full speed into the LinkedIn attractor.
+Avoiding the possibility that strangers on the internet might be judging you is simply not a realistic goal for a public discussion forum.

-Habyrka also claims (in the previous section) that as far as he can tell, Achmiz "refuse[d] to do much cognitive labor in the rest of the thread" on "Zetetic Explanation", but this is at odds with [Habryka's own comment in that thread](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=jTNQ2KxDH8eAa7s2F) praising a 750-word comment from Achmiz as "a great comment" and saying that Habryka "would maybe like to see this broken out into its own post."[^cognitive-labor] The discrepancy is again left unexplained.

-[^cognitive-labor]: Presumably one could not write such a comment while "refus[ing] to do much cognitive labor."
+Habyrka also claims (in the previous section) that as far as he can tell, Achmiz "refuse[d] to do much cognitive labor in the rest of the thread" on "Zetetic Explanation", but this is at odds with [Habryka's own comment in that thread](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=jTNQ2KxDH8eAa7s2F) praising a 750-word comment from Achmiz as "a great comment" and saying that Habryka "would maybe like to see this broken out into its own post."
+Presumably one could not write such a comment while "refus[ing] to do much cognitive labor"!
+The discrepancy is again glaring.

 ## You Can Too Ignore Unwanted Comments

+Attempting to forestall the objection that people who don't like Achmiz's comments could simply ignore them, Habryka claims that that is "not usually a socially viable option."
+This neglects to mention that since 2018, [existing site functionality already permitted](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines) users to ban commenters from their own [Personal Blog](https://www.lesswrong.com/posts/5conQhfa4rgb4SaWx/site-guide-personal-blogposts-vs-frontpage-posts) posts, and users with 2000 karma to ban users from their own Frontpage posts.

+Assuming for the sake of argument that a substantial minority of authors have a legitimate interest in preventing Achmiz from commenting on their own posts,

 [TODO—
 The website already supported user-level bans!!!
 That solves the whole problem